+There were separate clean and dirty rooms for decontamination of used dental instruments with an adjoining window between rooms.
 The dental nurse gave a demonstration of the decontamination process which was in line with guidance issued by the Department of Health, namely 'Health Technical Memorandum 01-05 - Decontamination in primary care dental practices (HTM 01-05).
-This included manually cleaning instruments-scrubbing, rinsing, inspecting instruments under an illuminated magnifying glass to visually check for any remaining contamination (and re-washed if required); then placing in the autoclave; pouching and then date stamping, so expiry date was clear.
+The process of cleaning, disinfection, inspection, sterilisation, packaging and storage of instruments followed a well-defined system of zoning from dirty to clean.

 Staff wore the correct personal protective equipment, such as apron and gloves during the process.

-We saw records of all the checks and tests that were carried out on the autoclave, to ensure it was working effectively.
+We saw records of all the checks and tests that were carried out on the autoclave to ensure they were working effectively.
 The checks and tests were in line with guidance recommendations.

-Staff were immunised against blood borne viruses and we saw evidence of when they had received their vaccinations.
-The practice had blood spillage and mercury spillage kits.
-Clinical waste bins were assembled and labelled correctly in each surgery and waste was stored appropriately until collection by an eternal company.
+Clinical waste bins were assembled and labelled correctly in each surgery and waste was stored appropriately until collection by an external company.

-The treatment rooms were visibly clean and tidy.
+The treatment room was visibly clean and tidy.
 There were appropriate stocks of personal protective equipment such as gloves and disposable aprons for both staff and patients.
 There were enough cleaning materials for the practice.
 Paper hand towels and hand gel was available.

-We were told the dental nurses were responsible for cleaning all surfaces and the dental chair in the surgery in-between patients and at the beginning and end of each session of the practice in the mornings/ evenings.
+We were told the dental nurse was responsible for cleaning all surfaces and the dental chair in the surgery in-between patients and at the beginning and end of each session of the practice in the mornings/ evenings.
 External cleaning staff undertook domestic cleaning at the practice.
-Cleaning schedules were in place.
-Colour coded cleaning equipment was not stored at the practice; this was supplied by the external cleaning company.

-An up to date Legionella risk assessment had been carried out in April 2016 and the results were negative for bacterium [Legionella is a bacterium found in the environment which can contaminate water systems in buildings].
+A Legionella risk assessment had been carried out in October 2016.
+[Legionella is a bacterium found in the environment which can contaminate water systems in buildings].
 Hot and cold water temperature monitoring was being undertaken and documented and dental unit water lines were being maintained in line with current guidance.
 Water temperature checks were completed every month on water lines in the surgeries, toilets and decontamination room.
 Purified water was used in dental lines.
 Taps were flushed daily in line with recommendations.